NEW! Step-by-Step VW Oil Change Instructions

 Most German automotive owners want only the best fluids.
 Blauparts also believes in only providing oils that are formulated and engineered to meet your car's stringent specifications.
 High quality Ravenol of Germany long life synthetic VW oil formulations are the right choice!

 Since 1946, Ravenol of Germany has been at the forefront of innovation, creating high quality oil formulations which meet advanced VW engine demands.
 Classified as advanced high performance and energy conserving, Ravenol VW oils contain the highest quality synthetic base along with proprietary additives that offer unique profile characteristics specifically formulated for the advanced engine requirements of European cars.
 Their oil is engineered and manufactured in Germany, the playground of high performance automobile manufacturers including VW.
 All of this results in formulations that meet VW oil quality standards and can be used to achieve long life VW oil change intervals.

 How Often Should I Change My VW Oil?

-As an independent Audi and VW service and part specialist we've performed hundreds of VW oil changes over the last 24 years on both our own R&D product development test vehicles and customers' cars.
+As an independent Audi and VW service and part specialist we've performed hundreds of VW oil changes over the last over 27 years on both our own R&D product development test vehicles and customers' cars.
 We've seen VW oils subjected to a wide variety of conditions.
 A few factors to take into consideration are geographic location, environment, and driving style.
 They all have a significant impact on how the VW motor oil works within the engine.
 Below are several driving styles that should be considered when determining how often to change your VW oil.

 How Driving Style Can Affect VW Oil Change Intervals